hansroh/skitai/README.rst

 *New in version 0.26.6*

-*Note*: I don't know it is my fault, but Chameleon is unstable with multithreading environment (or heavy under load) on win32 and even crash Skitai.
+*Note added in version 0.26.12*: I don't know it is my fault, but Chameleon is unstable with multithreading environment (or heavy under load) on win32 and even crash Skitai.
 I recommend do not use it with these environment.
+And Chameleon will not be installed when pip install.
+If you need this one, install manually.

 For using Chameleon_ template engine, you just make template file extention with '.pt' or '.ptal' (Page Template or Page Template Attribute Language).